DaveEveritt/unix-for-life/readme.md

 Raymond: https://www.arp242.net/the-art-of-unix-programming/
 -->

-I rediscovered the timeless "Basics of the Unix Philosophy" buried in my files awhile ago, and immediately thought how good it would be to adapt them for use as a socio-political model or way of being.
-Then thought (as is often the case)

-> "I'll make a repo for that…"

-I'd absorbed the document internally and realised that I follow it in actual life, without even thinking, so here’s my attempt to humanise these pronciples.
+I rediscovered the timeless *Basics of the Unix Philosophy* buried in my files awhile ago, and immediately thought how good it would be to adapt them for use as a socio-political-organisational model or way of being.
+Then thought (as I often do) “I’ll make a repo for that…” because I’d absorbed the document internally and realised that I follow it in actual life without even thinking.
+I wanted to share this knowledge, so here’s my attempt to translate these principles to human life.

 ---